-What can I do in the Family History & Newspaper Room of the State Library of Victoria?
+What can I do in the Helen Macpherson Smith Trust Family History Reading Room of the State Library of Victoria?

-The Family History & Newspaper Room is an excellent starting point for your family history research.
+The Helen Macpherson Smith Trust Family History Reading Room is an excellent starting point for your family history research.
 You will find on open access key Australian and international source materials, such as birth, death and marriage indexes, electoral rolls, directories, ships' passenger lists, convict listings, and will and probate records.
 You can also check a range of online resources, such as Ancestry Library Edition and FindMyPast, which are available free of charge on-site at the Library.

-While in the Family History & Newspaper Room you can also find background information about your family in the Library's wonderful collection of Victorian, Australian and overseas newspapers, whether it be birth, death and marriage notices, obituaries or local news stories.
-For more information, please see our two online research guides: How to find newspapers and How to find items in newspapers.
+While in the Helen Macpherson Smith Trust Family History Reading Room, you can also find background information about your family in the Library's wonderful collection of Victorian, Australian and overseas newspapers in the Herald and Weekly Times Newspapers Reading Room, whether it be birth, death and marriage notices, obituaries or local news stories.
+For more information, please see our two research guides: How to find newspapers and How to find items in newspapers.

 How do I start my family history?

 - A good way to start is to write down what you know about your family, starting with yourself.